Tobacco and HIV

 NCI has awarded grants through multiple mechanisms, including two PARs, Tobacco Use and HIV in Low- and Middle-Income Countries (R01, R21).
 In 2020, NCI published an RFA on Tobacco Use and HIV in Low- and Middle-Income Countries (U01).
 The goal of the RFA is to bring together transdisciplinary teams of investigators to adapt interventions developed and tested in other challenging settings or low-resource populations and to test their robustness among PWH in LMICs.
 The RFA uses a U01 cooperative agreement mechanism to facilitate coordination and collaboration across funded projects.

-These are high-priority research areas for NCI, and we welcome new applications using the omnibus and parent funding opportunity announcements.
+These are high-priority research areas for NCI, and we welcome new applications using the omnibus and parent notices of funding opportunities.

 Selected Grants